 Recipes by me, photos by Rikki Snyder.

 Even though I have a food blog, I have to confess that I get overwhelmed when cooking a few things at once.
 Does that happen to you too, or am I just especially weak and easily confused?
 It seems like the more I have going on in the kitchen, the more likely things are to end up charred and inedible.
 So when developing recipes for a vegetarian Thanksgiving, I wanted a good mix of dishes that were a little more involved and dishes that required very little time, effort, or thought.
 These Rosemary Roasted Carrots are one of the latter.

 I also decided to add some simple roasted vegetable recipes to our Thanksgiving line-up because I wanted to have some lighter, healthier options in the midst of the stuffing and dessert and mashed potatoes.
 And that brings me to the other topic of this post: World Diabetes Day.

 When Carolyn from All Day I Dream About Food asked me to be involved in her World Diabetes Day event, I didn’t hesitate to say yes.
-But then I had a moment of doubt–do I even know how to make a recipe that’s diabetic-friendly?
-Carolyn assured me that I post diabetic-friendly recipes all the time and I just didn’t realize it–obviously, sugar is a no-no, and carbs should also be limited or omitted.
+But then I had a moment of doubt—do I even know how to make a recipe that’s diabetic-friendly?
+Carolyn assured me that I post diabetic-friendly recipes all the time and I just didn’t realize it.
+Obviously, sugar is a no-no for diabetics, and carbs should be limited or omitted in diabetic-friendly recipes.

 A staggering 347 million people worldwide have diabetes; one of them is my Grandpa.
 While some diabetics are simply born with an inability to produce adequate insulin, Type 2 diabetes (the most prevalent form of diabetes) results from the body being unable to use insulin effectively.
 I think we often downplay the seriousness of diabetes because it seems like a treatable, manageable disease.
 We know people with diabetes—they work with us, they run marathons, they seem perfectly healthy.
 But treatable is not the same as curable.
 Complications of diabetes include cardiovascular illnesses, blindness, kidney disease, and amputation.